Keir Starmer as Leader of the Opposition: Election candidate selection process controversy

-Drop in party membership numbers
+Party membership numbers and finances

 Starmer inherited a party membership of 552,835 when he replaced Jeremy Corbyn as leader in April 2020.
 By the time of the NEC vote seven months later, that had dropped by 56,874, more than 10%, to 495,961, but still the largest of any UK party.
-The drop coincided with a number of challenges Starmer faced due to his relationship with the left of the party, including in response to his suspension of Corbyn from the party, and his removal of Rebecca Long-Bailey from his shadow cabinet.

 By the end of 2021, membership had fallen to 432,213, a drop of more than 21% since Starmer became leader, but still more than double the membership of the Conservative Party.
 Momentum, a left-wing campaign group, said Starmer's "factional" leadership was to blame as it alienated trade unions.
 Starmer dismissed this, saying it followed the pattern of membership going up before an election and flattening off again after.
-According to The Guardian, the future of Momentum, a grassroots group of left-wing Labour Party members, is in jeopardy due to financial difficulties as "thousands of leftwingers have deserted the Labour party under Keir Starmer’s leadership".
+Labour therefore made a £5 million loss in 2021 leading to some staff redundancies with the loss in membership fees as well as ongoing legal battles with former staff being key factors for this loss.
+In July 2023, it was revealed that the party's membership had fallen further to 399,195.